shivanipandit88/linux/README.md

 ## CMPE283 - Assignment 2

-Difficulties Faced when Completing the Assignment:
+Process and Problems faced in the Assignment:

 **Step1**: Identify the functions which are responsible for handling VM Exits.
 To identify the "vm_handle_exit" from vmx.c and "kvm_emulate_cpuid" as the two target functions.